 Yes, believe it or not, there is a National Pumpkin Cheesecake Day, it’s October 21st.
 It’s funny, I would have thought it was closer to Thanksgiving.
 The Fall baking season is in full swing, holiday meal planning has begun and pumpkin desserts are now more popular than ever.
 So naturally, a dessert combining two of America’s […]

 People don’t typically invite former professional chefs over to dinner.
-I’m totally serious.
-That sounds funny I know, but it’s true.
+I’m serious.
+That sounds funny, I know, but it’s true.
 I have other chef friends who say the same.
 Honestly, it’s a thing.
-Truthfully, what people should know is that chefs make excellent guests because they eat everything and are extremely appreciative of not […]
+Truthfully, people should know that chefs make excellent guests because they eat everything and are extremely appreciative of not having to cook […]

 These chocolate-raspberry walnut rugelach are by far one of my favorite cookies.
 Within the history of Jewish foods that have traveled across continents, there are many examples of flavor changes and other adaptations, rugelach is one of them.
 What is Rugelach?
 Rugelach, pronounced “ROO-gəl-əkh“, for those unfamiliar, are crescent-shaped, yeast dough pastries with a variety of fillings […]